nurSaadat/sp2020quantum/README.md

 # Functionality

 When running the program, it checks whether all necessary libraries are installed and asks for a valid IBM personal token.
-It is neede as we use IBM Q resources to run our circuits and receive statistics, and can be obtained after registration on the IBM Quantum website.
+It is needed as IBM Q resources are used to run circuits and receive statistics, and it can be obtained after registration on the IBM Quantum website.
 [Link to the IBM Q website](https://quantum-computing.ibm.com/) (Accessed 16 Nov 2022)
 ![upd_token](https://user-images.githubusercontent.com/39532643/202240062-d4420e19-51d5-45dc-bbf7-8f7b8e6c2206.png)
 ![upd_connect](https://user-images.githubusercontent.com/39532643/202240084-f1cfbf07-c74f-4923-bcd0-19f1b2eb493d.png)